nginxinc/nginx-basics-workshops/labs/lab3/readme.md

     ```

 1. Now you need to tell NGINX where to find these new log format definitions.
-Edit your nginx.conf, to add your `/includes/log_formats` folder as a search location:
+Update your `nginx.conf`, to add your `etc/nginx/includes/log_formats` folder as a search location:

     ```nginx
     ...snip